-I used wildflower seeds in the plantable seed paper I made.
-One package of Mountain Valley Seeds (see it on Amazon) contains about 80,000 Wildflower Seeds and will make between 20-24 cards.
+Note: I used wildflower seeds in the plantable seed paper in this DIY.
+One package of Mountain Valley Seeds (see it on Amazon) contains about 80,000 Wildflower Seeds and will yield between 20-24 paper seed cards.

 Supplies to Make Seed Paper